Importing TXF files into TurboTax Desktop (Mac or Windows)

 Step 1: Import your TXF file

-1. In TurboTax, with a return open:
+1. In TurboTax, with a return open, import from the File menu:

 2. For Mac: go to FileImportFrom TXF Files